knottem/WeatherApi-DB/README.md

 - id: The id of the city
 - name: The name of the city
-- longitude: The longitude of the city
+- lon: The longitude of the city
-- latitude: The latitude of the city
+- lat: The latitude of the city

 The user table has the following columns:

 - id: The id of the user
 - username: The username of the user
 - password: The password of the user
+- role: The role that the user has (Can be USER, SUPERUSER or ADMIN)

 ## Made by